remy/remysharp.com/public/drafts/jq-recipes.md

 ---

-How to find find null, ignoring non-existant keys - the invert of the above:
+How to find null, ignoring non-existant keys - the invert of the above:

 ```jq
 map(select(has("endpoint") | not))